TeskaLabs/asab/doc/asab/config.rst

 Obtaining seconds
 -------------------------------------

+.. py:method:: Config.getseconds()

-The seconds can be obtained via asab.Config.getseconds() methods for values with different time units specified in the configuration:
+The seconds can be obtained using `getseconds()` method for values with different time units specified in the configuration:

 .. code:: ini